 — Think clearly, which helps to solve conflicts creatively

 — Experience deeper self-confidence to respond to triggers and perform at our best

-As a certified Connection Practice Coach and Trainer for individuals and groups, I help participants learn how to give themselves self-empathy by connecting with their feelings and needs and to gain insights into situations in their lives that create stress, anxiety, worry, fear, sadness, and shame.
-Some of the results experienced by my clients include greater self-acceptance; deeper connections with others; ability to pass exams; increased self-awareness; ability to respond more clearly to triggers; greater resiliency; and much more.
+After two years of intensive training involving deep inner work and practice, I became certified as a Connection Practice Coach and Trainer for individuals and groups.
+For ten years, I shared what I had learned with anyone who appeared to be stressed or in pain.
+It was gratifying to watch friends and colleagues experience how to give themselves self-empathy by connecting with their feelings and needs and to gain insights into situations in their lives that created stress, anxiety, worry, fear, sadness, and shame.
+Some of the results included greater self-acceptance; deeper connections with others; ability to pass exams; increased self-awareness; ability to respond more clearly to triggers; greater resiliency; and much more.